alexsandrov16/http/docs/session.md

 ```

 ## Method `Session::get(?string $name = null, mixed $default = null)`.
-This static method retrieves the values stored in `$_SESSION`.
-It can return the value of a specific session or all values of `$_SESSION` if no name is provided.
-If the session name does not exist and no value is specified for `$default`, this method throws an exception of type `RuntimeException`; otherwise, it will return the default value.
+This static method retrieves the values stored in $_SESSION that match the name passed.
+It may return the value of the superglobal $_SESSION if a value for name is not provided.
+If the session name does not exist, this method returns the value of $default.

 **Parameters:**
 - `$name` (string|null): The name of the session variable to retrieve.
 Default is `null`.